Genetic Technologies – A closer look

 In much the same way as so many technologies have changed how we all live our lives, and work, so technologies are initiating a revolution in the genetic diagnosis for rare disease field as well.
 This is a revolution that is benefiting genetic experts, clinicians and patients alike.
 It is bringing more visibility to the world of rare diseases, more information, and more awareness too.
 The more mainstream online genetic analysis becomes, the more we highlight the needs of rare diseases patients and their families.

 Genetic technologies: ease of use

-The goal of genetic technologies is to be not only more accurate, but also uncomplicated and easy to use.
+The goal of genetic technologies is to be not only more accurate, but also to be more accessible as well.
 When it comes to AI facial screening for genetic analysis, everything starts with the simple upload of a single image.
 It really is that simple, and fast.

 The rest of the process, from genetic analysis report generation, to meeting with a genetic counselor, to the initial appointment with a geneticist (if and when necessary) can take place online.

 New genetic technologies utilize telehealth and telemedicine solutions in order to provide virtual, genetic care, making the future brighter for millions of rare disease patients worldwide.